zylx0532/pasztor.at/_posts/2018-03-20-mandatory-upload-filters-in-the-eu.md

 This brings us to the next point in the law.
 It is written that:

-> 2. Member States shall ensure that the service providers referred to in paragraph 1 put in place complaints and
+> Member States shall ensure that the service providers referred to in paragraph 1 put in place complaints and
 > redress mechanisms that are available to users in case of disputes over the application of the measures referred to
 > in paragraph 1.

 So, according to this law, each EU member state has to work out what kind of recourse mechanism they will require.
-If I had to guess, most member states will require that you have one and that's it.
+We should move away from having a patchwork regulation across Europe, not create more of it.
+This way we will end up with a bunch of rules, each different, many of which are badly written and give service providers a loophole not to implement recourse mechanisms properly.

-So the Small Indie Developer now writes the Git Service Provider an e-mail, explaining the situation.
+Back to our story, the Small Indie Developer now writes the Git Service Provider an e-mail, explaining the situation.
 The Git Service Provider now has to decide: do they believe the Small Indie Developer or not?
 If they do not and they are wrong... well, tough luck.

 If they *do* believe the developer and the content *was* actually copyright infringement, the Git Service Provider is now on the hook for allowing pirated content on their platform.
 The safe harbor exception is no longer valid, since they have actually seen the content and have decided it not to be infringement.

-So, with that in mind, which provider would put themselves on the line for a small developer?
+With that in mind, which provider would put themselves on the line for a small developer?
 Or other types of content?

 ## Censorship, legalized